Tips & Tricks - Permission-based data access

 On the Save options tab, select the option "Data group".
 By clicking on "Create new child data group", a new subordinate data group will be created.
 This data group is automatically named "Values of distribution list control".
 Three data fields are also created automatically:

-FK – Foreign key: Corresponds to the primary key of the parent record that a permissions should be saved for.
+FK – Foreign key: Corresponds to the primary key of the parent data record for which a permission is to be stored.

-Distributor – Stored value: In each case, the user object that was selected by the user in the browser is saved in this data field.
+Distributor – Saved value: The respective user object selected by the user in the Users and Groups selection in the browser is stored in this data field.
 If multiple objects are selected, a corresponding number of records is saved in the child data group.

 Now, the filter XML of the desired view table needs to be modified.

 Switch to the page that contains the table to be filtered and open the properties of the table.
 On the Data tab, click on "Filter" and then on "Edit filter in expert mode".

 <filter guid="EFC6F080E119E0D3AD5B8C9E0458EDE8054AFA0A"> <exp op="" type="in"> <arg content="GUID_1" type="fieldguid"/> <arg type="statement"> <select content="GUID_2" type="tableguid"> <field content="GUID_3" type="fieldguid"/> <conc op="and"> <exp op="" type="in"> <arg content="GUID_4" type="fieldguid"/> <arg content="orgstruct" type="userattribute"/> </exp> </conc> </select> </arg> </exp></filter>

 When you open the editor, a <filter> element is already defined.
 Keep it and remove the close symbol / at the end of the element.
 The insert the remaining script above without the first line.
 Replace the following values: